mre/cargo-inspect/README.md

 You can see that the `if let` was desugared into a `match` statement.

+### More examples

 Please find more examples in the `examples` folder.
+You can also contribute more.

 ## The Magic Sauce